hotwax/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/SalesOrder/giftcardorders.md

 ### Fulfillment of Gift Cards in HotWax Commerce

-When a physical gift card item is allocated to stores for fulfillment, they show up in the HotWax Commerce `Store Fulfillment App`.
+When a physical gift card item is allocated to stores for fulfillment, they show up in the HotWax Commerce `Fulfillment App`.

 Similar to fulfilling physical gift card orders in NetSuite, as part of the fulfillment process, store associates assign a unique serial number to each gift card and load the corresponding value onto it.